marinecoin/marinecore/README.md

  		sudo apt-get install libboost-all-dev
 		sudo apt-get -y install git

-Now that all the dependencies are install we can start building
+Now that all the dependencies are installed, we can start building

 		cd
 		sudo git clone https://github.com/marinecoin/marinecore.git